 Your heart team will evaluate you and recommend which approach would best suit you.

-After insertion, you will be hospitalized for about three to five days.
+After insertion, you will be hospitalized for about two to three days.

 After the procedure